Parma, Tuscany and the Ligurian Sea

-We start in Parma and finish in Pisa.
+We start in Parma and and our meeting point is the Century Hotel next to the train station.
+At the end of the tour we return guests to Pisa airport.
 Parma is a wonderful city and we would always recommend a day or two to explore before the start of the tour.
 Many people choose to extend their walking holiday in Italy by visiting Florence, Siena, Bologna, Rome or the Cinque Terre.
 Full more ideas on where to go see our City Guide page.
 For a brief outline of the history of Parma, see the Blog.

 “Jackie is a wonderful guide, and her organisational skills, attention to detail, knowledge, professionalism and friendliness made it the best organised holiday we have ever been on.
 We can't recommend Hedonistic Hiking highly enough."
 D.B, Sydney

 Our tours are genuinely all-inclusive - learn more about what we offer.